 Christmas is very important in the Palestinian territory of the West Bank as it contains Bethlehem, the town in which Jesus was born.
 Bethlehem is about six miles (10 kilometres) south of Jerusalem.
-Bethlehem means 'house of bread' and back in history was famous for growing wheat which was made into bread.
+Bethlehem means 'house of bread' in Hebrew/Aramaic (בֵּית לֶחֶם) and 'house of meat' in Arabic (بيت لحم).
+The Hebrew/Aramaic name predates the Arabic one by several hundred years and was the meaning used in the Bible and Christmas story.
+The name comes from the fact the area is famous for being very fertile and good for farming, particularly for growing wheat which was made into bread.

 Only about 20% of Palestinians are Christian, but many Muslim Palestinians are also proud that Jesus was born in a Palestinian Territory!